 Alcoholism damages the body in various ways.
 Consistent alcohol abuse is one of the leading causes of liver disease and alcohol alters the structure of the brain.
 Alcohol is a major contributing factor to pancreatitis, liver disease, some types of cancer, memory problems, and brain damage.
 Alcohol is also likely to cause an individual to engage in high-risk or dangerous behaviors and impair judgment.
 An individual is more likely to engage in domestic violence and other dangerous behaviors under the influence, potentially against his or her family and friends.
 Alcohol abuse can also eventually lead to child abuse and neglect.

 The process of overcoming high-functioning alcoholism is virtually the same as overcoming any other type of addiction.
 The first step is to acknowledge a problem exists, and the second step is to find help.
 High-functioning alcoholics unfortunately struggle with this first step because the apparent normality of their lives and their ability to maintain careers and relationships seems to counteract the usual caricature of a person with a drinking problem.
 High-functioning alcoholics walk a very dangerous line and this type of lifestyle cannot last long.
-The first step of acknowledging the problem may be the hardest, but once a high-functioning alcoholic overcomes this barrier, he or she can find the help required to kick the habit.
+The first step of acknowledging the problem may be the hardest, but once a high-functioning alcoholic overcomes this barrier, he or she can find help from a California rehab center like Bright Future Recovery to get proper help and kick the habit.